annakirkpatrick/git-resources/git_workflows.md

 On Mac or Linux, this is just your system terminal.
 If you are using Windows, I would recommend using git bash, which is available as part of [git for Windows](https://gitforwindows.org/).

-# Contributing code to a collatorative project
+# Contributing code to a collaborative project

 ## When you sit down to start work